Groovy 4

 Clayton Neff Articles, Databases, Java, Spring, Spring Batch Leave a Comment

-Attention: The following article was published over 5 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.I was recently tasked with summarizing the data of a several-million-row table, and the task proved to be a bit grueling at first.
-Eventually, I found a way to summarize the large …
+Attention: This article was published over 5 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.I was recently tasked with summarizing the data of a several-million-row table, and the task proved to be a bit grueling at first.
+Eventually, …